Shopping reaches its peak during the holiday season, in particular online shopping.

 Phishing-as-a-service (PhaaS)

 Many organisations are victimised by phishing-as-a-service (PhaaS) and this has become an important reason why businesses need to protect themselves against cyber attacks.
 Purchasing the software for Phishing is cheap and easy for criminals on the dark web, and the benefits are huge.
+This criminal service operates similar to a legitimate SaaS, where a vendor sells a licence for Phishing software and templates to an individual or syndicate, and then keeps a percentage of the 'revenue' or a monthly license fee.

 When it comes to holiday scams, cyber criminals typically target customer information like payment details.
 With PhaaS, cyber criminals use their skills to assist or recruit others to commit cybercrimes.